Open post

 The Durango train offers 4 classes of service and a variety of nostalgic private cars and group seating options.

-Year-Round Scenic Train
+Year-Round Train Rides in Colorado

 Cumbres & Toltec Scenic Railroad

 The Cumbres & Toltec Scenic Railroad (C&TSRR) is a heritage narrow-gauge railroad that operates a stretch of track between Antonito, CO., and Chama, New Mexico.
 Two notable geographical features along the route are Cumbres Pass (10,015′) and the Toltec Gorge.
-Originally, this scenic train was part of the Denver and Rio Grande Western Railroad‘s narrow gauge network and is today one of only two remaining parts of the former Durango and Silverton Narrow Gauge Railroad.
+Initially, this scenic train was part of the Denver and Rio Grande Western Railroad‘s narrow gauge network and is today one of only two remaining parts of the former Durango and Silverton Narrow Gauge Railroad.

 The Cripple Creek and Victor Narrow Gauge Railroad